ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ✅: **Supported** - AMD enables these GPUs in our software distributions for the corresponding ROCm product.

-⚠️: **Deprecated** - Support will be removed in a future release.
+⚠️: **Deprecated** - Support for deprecated devices will be removed in a future release.
+While all existing functionalities on these GPUs will be maintained, no new functionalities may be added.

-❌: **Unsupported** - This configuration is not enabled in our software distributions.
+❌: **Unsupported** - HIP runtime may continue to work but prebuilt ROCm libraries published by AMD no longer support your product and will cause run-time errors.

 .. important::
   Systems with multiple GPUs may require ``iommu=pt`` to be set at boot time to prevent application hangs, as described in :doc:`Troubleshooting - Issue #5 <../how-to/native-install/install-faq>`